Firefighter Killed in Calif. Station Shooting Identified; Officials Search for Motive

 Be prepared for the 2021 hurricane season!
 Download our our mobile app for iOS or Android to get the latest forecasts and alerts.

-Investigators identified the gunman in Tuesday's attack at the Agua Dulce Fire Station as Jonathan Patrick.
+Investigators identified the gunman in Tuesday's attack at the Agua Dulce Fire Station as 45-year-old fire specialist Jonathan Tatone.
 While the motive remains unknown, people who knew Carlon and the gunman say there was a known feud.

 U.S. & World